COVID-19 Updates and Temple Sinai's Response

 TEMPLE POLICIES:

 • We strongly encourage everyone, including children as young as six months, to get all vaccines for COVID and the flu, including COVID boosters for which they are eligible.
-The CDC recommends that everyone aged 5 years and older should get the 2023-2024 updated COVID-19 vaccine.
-Adults aged 65 years and older and people with weakened immune systems should receive a second updated vaccine dose.
+The CDC recommends a second dose of the 2024-2025 COVID-19 Vaccine, six months after the first dose, for people 65 years and older and for people with are moderately or severely immunocompromised.

 |

-• We strongly recommend that those with any cold, flu or other respiratory symptoms (fever, chills, coughing, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea) stay home and not enter the Temple building, even if COVID is not believed to be the cause.
-Take a COVID test and follow heathcare provider instructions.
+• We strongly recommend that people with cold, flu, or other respiratory symptoms should stay home.
+Symptoms include fever, chills, coughing, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea.
+Follow instructions from your heathcare provider.

 |

-• Those who have tested positive for COVID are not permitted to enter the Temple building until their overall symptoms have begun to improve and they have been fever-free without aid of medication for at least 24 hours.
-We ask those who are recovering from COVID to wear a mask in the Temple for at least five days after resuming normal activities.
+• Those who have tested positive for COVID should not enter the Temple building until their overall symptoms have begun to improve and they have been fever-free without aid of medication for at least 24 hours.
+Those who are recovering from COVID should wear a mask in the Temple for at least five days after resuming normal activities.
+This is the same recommendation as for anyone recovering from any respiratory illness.

 |